 - Orcus on His Throne: When he's not fighting, he's contemplating in complete stillness on top of Itza's largest pyramids.
 He moves into action the moment battle calls.

-- Shield Bash: He has a unique animation in which he uses his shield as a bludgeon, skillfully flourishing throwing anyone unlucky enough in the air around him, before he finally plants it into the ground.
+- Shield Bash: He has a unique animation in which he uses his shield as a bludgeon, skillfully throwing anyone unlucky enough in the air around him with flourishing blows, before he finally plants it into the ground.

 - Uniqueness Value: So many different aspects of him are considered this In-Universe.
-Gor-Rok spawned alone from his pool, marking him as one Saurus so exceptional the pool either couldn't replicate him or didn't need to, furthermore his sheer size marked him as different then his brothers, and finally, his Albino coloration marked him as Blessed by the Old Ones themselves.
+Gor-Rok spawned alone from his pool, marking him as one Saurus so exceptional the pool either couldn't replicate him or didn't need to, furthermore his sheer size marked him as different then his brothers from the other pools, and finally, his Albino coloration marked him as Marked by the Old Ones themselves.
 Needless to say, Gor-Rok was destined from birth to be a great hero.

 - You Shall Not Pass!: Practically his entire gimmick, Gor Rok is a living shield that has weathered the assault of countless attacks from the enemies of the Old Ones, and has held strategic positions on his lonesome with his shielding nature.
 He is infamous for being an unmovable rock.
 A combination of high mass, high armor, his shield, and huge hit points make him immensely useful in battles requiring the player to hold against an enemy army.
 During the End Times he made a Last Stand against an entire army of Skaven, slaughtering them in untold number by himself to defend a pass until they became so desperate they sent thirty elite Stormfiends to bring down one warrior, before he starts slaughtering them and he's last seen covered in a mountain of bloody corpses, as he roars at the approaching Warp Shard comet.